efornara/jbit/dists/bin/template/README.txt

 win32/
-  jbit.exe - The native version of JBit for Windows.
+  jbit.exe - The native version of JBit for Windows. jbitio2.exe - The native version of JBit IO2 for Windows (WIP).

 linux/
   jbit*.bin - The native versions of JBit for Linux/Android.